 One of the biggest questions I always hear from a lot of beginners is what happens to their content when they change their theme.
-For example, there posts, pages, etc. In an earlier post I addressed that very issue.
+For example, there posts, pages, etc. In a post almost three years ago I addressed that very issue.

 In reality, your products are similar to content, kind of.
 Let me explain.
 Typically your eCommerce side of things are going to be a plugin.
 We will use WooCommerce and Easy Digital Downloads (EDD) for examples.